Customerly/Android-SDK/README.md

 //Example:
 Customerly.with(YOUR_CONTEXT).logoutUser(); //This is safe

-Customerly.with(null).logoutUser(); //This is not safe and could cause a NullPointerException throw
+Customerly.with(null).logoutUser(); //This is not safe and could cause a NullPointerException

 Customerly customerly = Customerly.with(null);
 if(customerly) {